-This year’s Ada Lovelace Day Live!, our annual ‘science cabaret’ in celebration of women in STEM, will be held at The IET on the evening of 11 October.
+This year’s Ada Lovelace Day Live!, our annual ‘science cabaret’ in celebration of women in STEM, will held at The Royal Institution, on the evening of 10 October.
 Playing host to the UK’s most fabulous women in STEM, ALD Live is an entertaining evening of geekery, comedy and music suitable for everyone over the age of 12.
-Tickets are on sale now from Eventbrite or you can buy below.

-We still have a number of sponsorship options available for both this event and our website for companies or philanthropists who would like to support our work.
-Please take a look at our sponsorship prospectus for more information.
+We have a variety of sponsorship options still available for companies or philanthropists who would like to support our work.
+Please take a look at our sponsorship prospectus or get in touch for more information.

 If you’d like to become a regular supporter, please take a look at our Patreon project where you can donate a monthly sum from $1 (66p).

-We also have a shop where you can buy books, posters, prints, cards and notebooks
+We also have a shop where you can buy books, posters, prints, cards, T-shirts and notebooks.